-Tobacco industry blocking anti-smoking moves: WHO
+Tobacco industry blocking anti-smoking moves - WHO

 "It's a slow-moving disaster," Prasad said.

-Reporting by Stephanie Nebehay; Editing by Ken Ferris
+Reporting by Stephanie Nebehay; Additional reporting by Martinne Geller; Editing by Ken Ferris and Adrian Croft